 Cutups is a addon for the ShiftSpace metaweb application.
 With Cutups, a user can select and "cutup" text on any webpage so that new meanings and uses may be discovered and articulated.
 To use Cutups you must first install the ShiftSpace application for the Firefox browser.

 Simple Exchange allows users to exchange textual content between webpages.
-HTML and XML are the lingua franca of the web; they facilitate the ability to categorize enormous quantaties of information.
-At the same time they establish equivalences between what are often very different contents.
+HTML is the lingua franca of the web; it facilitates the ability to categorize enormous quantaties of information.
+At the same time, it establishes equivalences between what are often very different contents.